• Skip to main content

 Does Potato Leek Soup freeze well?

-Yes, it's possible to freeze potato leek soup.
-Thoroughly cool the soup then place in containers as desired.
+Yes, it’s possible to freeze potato leek soup.
+Thoroughly cool the soup, then place it in containers as desired.
 Freeze for 2 to 3 months.
-Thaw in the refrigerator then gently reheat over low heat.
+Thaw in the refrigerator, then gently reheat over low heat.
 Whisk the soup several times while heating to bring it back together and smooth it out.

 Can I make Potato Leek Soup ahead of time?

 Absolutely!
 You can make Potato Leek Soup 2 to 3 days ahead of time.
-Cool thoroughly then refrigerate.
+Cool completely, then refrigerate.
 Reheat on the stovetop on low heat until heated through.

 What other types of cheese can I use?